a-b-street/osm2streets/docs/how_it_works.md

 ### IDs

-Roads and intersections are currently identified by OSM IDs, but this will soon change to opaque IDs.
-As we merge, split, or fix things, the model diverges from what's in OSM.
-Instead, roads and intersections will keep a list of OSM IDs that went into the osm2streets object.
+Roads and intersections have opaque (meaningless) IDs.
+At the very beginning, they map over to exactly one object in OSM, but as the library performs transformations, this mapping becomes more complex.
+Thus, roads and intersections track a list of OSM objects that they represent.

 ## Import walkthrough